-How To Communicate Effectively With Your Spouse About Your Finances
+How to Communicate About Finances With Your Spouse

 Third, you need to know about each other’s spending and savings habits.
 It is generally best if these are fairly similar, although you can adjust in different areas to help each other out.
 You need to be able to communicate effectively on these topics, and if you understand the reasons why you each like to spend or save it can make communicating much more effective.

 Fourth, you need to air out any financial dirty laundry.
 This is the time to confess that you have declared bankruptcy or have stopped paying on credit cards.
 You should make sure that you make a complete and full disclosure with your soon to be spouse about any debt issues.
 This is especially true when you are thinking about debt.
 If your spouse later learns that you have hidden something from her, it can cause serious trust issues in the marriage.

 Fifth, you need to discuss how you each feel about money.
 This is different than spending and savings habits.
 You may want to discuss the following questions: How did your parents handle their money?
 Would you do anything differently?
 Did you have to work for anything you wanted or did your parents simply provide you with it?
 Do you see money as a tool or as a burden?
 Do you like to save or give or spend the most?
 Should we give money to others?

 Remember to nurture your relationship by spending time together.
 You can go on cheap dates to keep the romance alive.
 It is also important to continue talking about your finances through budget meetings and goal setting.
 The more open you are about your situation, the easier it will be to keep communicating effectively throughout your marriage.